Top-rated local movers that handle Albuquerque to El Paso moves

 - El Paso’s population is about 20% greater than Albuquerque.

-- El Paso's public transportation has a score of 4 out of 10 versus Albuquerque's higher score of 5.
+- El Paso’s public transportation score of 4 out of 10 is lower than Albuquerque’s score of 5.

-- El Paso has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Albuquerque, which has a score of 61 out of 100.
+- El Paso has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Albuquerque, which has a score of 61.

 - El Paso’s crime rate is lower than Albuquerque with a score of 32.51 compared to Albuquerque’s 71.72.
 This means that El Paso neighborhoods are safer than 32.51% of all U.S. neighborhoods, and Albuquerque neighborhoods are safer than 71.72%.